-Prior to the inclusion process, the tooth was sectioned up to 2-mm length of the clinical crown (amelo-cementation junction) in a cutter.
-All teeth were morphologically reconstructed with microhybrid resin composite (Filtek Z 250 XT, 3M ESPE, St. Paul, MN, USA), using phosphoric acid at 37% for 30 seconds on enamel, and 15 seconds on dentin, the acid was washed by water irrigation for 30 seconds, and dried by 30 seconds.
+Prior to the inclusion process, the teeth were sectioned up to 2-mm length of the clinical crown (cement-enamel junction) in a cutter.
+All teeth were morphologically reconstructed with microhybrid composite resin(Filtek Z 250 XT, 3M ESPE, St. Paul, MN, USA), using 37% phosphoric acid for 30 seconds on enamel, and 15 seconds on dentin, the acid was washed by water irrigation for 30 seconds, and enamel was dried by 30 seconds.
 Adhesive used as the bonding agent (Adpter Single Bond 2, 3M ESPE, St. Paul, MN, USA) was applied twice for 20 seconds with air evaporation of the solvent between each application, and subsequently photopolymerized by 20 seconds (Valo, Ultradent-Products Inc., South Jordan, UT, USA).
-All the specimens of dentin, enamel, and resin composite were prepared by the same recalibrated operator using a diamond-shaped conical drill bit (2135 KG Sorensen, São Paulo, Brazil).
+All the specimens of dentin, enamel, and composite resinwere prepared by the same recalibrated operator using a diamond-shaped conical drill bit (2135 KG Sorensen, Sao Paulo, Brazil).
+The preparation of all specimens was carried out following the same pattern, varying only the location of the marginal finish line.
+An occlusal reduction of 2mm was performed with guideline of the inclination of the cuspid, then seuquentially it was perfomed the preparation the walls with 2mm thick and inclination of 5 degrees.

 A retention loop was made on the occlusal surface of the resin/ceramic unitary crown.
 The crown of laboratory-made resin was produced following the same characteristics of the ceramic crown, and then polymerized.